ZacBlanco/hwx-tutorials/2-3/tutorials/securing-hadoop-infrastructure-with-apache-knox/securing-hadoop-infrastructure-with-apache-knox.md

 You can check if the LDAP and Gateway servers started as follows: `jps`

 ![enter image description here](/assets/2-3/securing-hadoop-with-knox/jps.JPG "jps.JPG")

+If the services are not running, then you can

 ### Step 4: